 - Step Test – you will be asked to step up and down on a box whilst your heart rate is monitored and the rate of step is gradually increased.
 (May vary in different FRS’s)

 - Lung Function – you will be asked to blow hard and long down a hollow tube until all your lung capacity is fully exhaled – a reading is taken and assessed accordingly.

 - Physical Stamina – you will be asked to squat on a machine designed to test your back and thigh strength and then pull a specified measurement.

 - General Tests – you will finally see the doctor who will test your reflexes and discuss your medical questionnaire with you.

 - Chest X-Ray – some FRS’s will send you to the local hospital for a chest x-ray.

-It must be understood that all cases will be viewed individually and consultation between brigade Doctors and GPs will decide if an applicant is suitable to carry out the role of a firefighter.
+It must be understood that all cases will be viewed individually and consultation between fire and rescue service Doctors and GPs will decide if an applicant is suitable to carry out the role of a firefighter.